Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Ephesians 4:10

 Just as a river flows to the lowest place and fills it, man's heart, deep as an endless abyss, is insatiable.
 Jesus invites us to come to the source to drink and be filled with the Holy Spirit.

 Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us.

 — Romans 5:5

 Water is an essential element of life.
 Our bodies consist of approximately 75% water, and it is the same ratio of water for the Earth.
 Water is vital, a "can't live without it" ingredient, to our existence.
 A person can go well over a month without food but can only live about a week without water.
 Just as we need water, so do we need Jesus, our Savior, and His Holy Spirit dwelling in us to survive in any real spiritual or eternal capacity.
 Our spirits can only be made alive and sustained by Christ.
 He tells us He is the Source, and we need Him as desperately as we need water.

 As the deer pants for the water brooks, So pants my soul for You, O God.
 My soul thirsts for God, for the living God.

 — Psalm 42: 1-2

 Rivers of water in Scripture are generally associated with peace, comfort, provision, refreshment, nourishment, and healing.
 Things tend to flourish along the banks of a river, even if surrounded by desert landscapes.
-Waters that refresh and nourish is who He is telling us He is!
+Waters that refresh and nourish are who Jesus is telling us He is!

 We see from this account how the Living Waters are flowing into the future of eternity.
 Living Water is for an eternal existence.